 Narrative Guidance Each section of the narrative aligns with corresponding review criteria.
 Use the crosswalk to ensure you address all criteria.
-Narrative Section Review Criteria Intellectual rationale Intellectual quality Content and activities Design quality, Intellectual quality, and Feasibility Project personnel Design quality and Feasibility Institutional context Feasibility and Potential for significant impact Impact and dissemination Potential for significant impact Evaluation Design quality
+Narrative Section Review Criteria Intellectual rationale Intellectual quality Design and activities Design quality and feasibility and Intellectual quality Project personnel Design quality and feasibility Institutional context Design quality and feasibility and Potential for significant impact Impact and dissemination Potential for significant impact Evaluation Design quality and feasibility